firmworks/FileViewer/docs/index.md

 ![FileViewer Tab Setup1](images/fileviewer-tab-setup1.png)

-1. Once in the App Settings click on Navigation Items and find the File Viewer tab on the left and move it to the right then click save.
+1. Once in the App Settings click on Navigation Items and find the FileViewer tab on the left and move it to the right then click save.

 ![FileViewer Tab Setup2](images/fileviewer-tab-setup2.png)

-### **Creating a new File Viewer Tab**
+### **Creating a new FileViewer Tab**

-1. To Create a new File Viewer tab, go to Salesforce Setup -> Tabs -> Lighting Component Tabs.
-Then Choose one of the two file viewer components that you want to see in the tab, then click next to assign profiles and apps to the new tab.
+1. To Create a new FileViewer tab, go to Salesforce Setup -> Tabs -> Lighting Component Tabs.
+Then Choose one of the two FileViewer components that you want to see in the tab, then click next to assign profiles and apps to the new tab.

-   firmworks:fileviewer is the Component you see in the Default File Viewer Tab
+   firmworks:fileviewer is the Component you see in the Default FileViewer Tab

    firmworks:filetaxonomylauncher is a UI for tagging and uploading new documents.
 For more please see the Component Overview section of this document.